Find out what proctors and students experience in the exam room.

 The proctor uses Test Day Toolkit to monitor student progress but should spend most of their time observing the room, not looking at their own screen.

-When each student’s time runs out, the app ends the exam, submitting answers automatically if there’s an internet connection.
+When each student’s time runs out, Bluebook ends the exam, submitting answers automatically if there’s an internet connection.
 If there’s no internet connection, answers are saved on the testing device.
 They must be submitted within five days.

 When all student exams have finished, the proctor completes these steps before dismissing them: